 To recap, here are the methods you can adopt:

-With these sales strategies under your belt, you’ll be prepared to confidently and effectively close more B2B sales than ever before.
+With these sales strategies under your belt, you’ll be prepared to confidently and effectively close more B2B sales deals than ever before.

 Author Bio: Ronita Mohan is a content marketer at Venngage, the online infographic maker and design platform.
 Ronita regularly writes about marketing, sales, and small businesses.
 Twitter: @Venngage